Visitation at Central New Mexico Correctional Facility.

 Quick Facts

-• Visitors must submit the NMCD visitor application form CD-100201.1 before visiting.
+• Visitors must complete the NMCD visitor application form CD-100201.1 to be approved to visit.

 • Visitor applications must be renewed every two years.

-• All visitors must be on the inmate's approved visitation list before being admitted.
+• All visitors must be on the inmate's current approved visitation list before visiting.

 Visitation Guides